Focus Meter Blog

 How to See Exactly Which Websites You Use Most on Mac

 Most Mac tools will tell you how long you were in Chrome.
 None of them, by default, will tell you how long you spent on reddit.com.
-Here's how to close that gap — three methods, ranked by how much useful detail they actually give you.
+Here's how to close that gap with three methods, ranked by how much useful detail they actually give you.

 Browse by topic